 “So in at least one case now, a High Court has decided that the balance of probability was, in the matter before the Court, that a cycle helmet would not have prevented the injuries sustained when the accident involved simply falling from a cycle onto a flat surface, with barely any forward momentum. …

 the QC … repeatedly tried to persuade the neurosurgeons … to state that one must be more safe wearing a helmet than would be the case if one were not.
 All three refused to do so, claiming that they had seen severe brain damage and fatal injury both with and without cycle helmets“

-A recent meta-analysis of helmets effectiveness reports that there seems to be no net beneficial effect overall from soft-shell helmets.
-They protect against skull injuries in low-speed accidents, but do not protect against facial injuries, and increase the risk of neck injuries.
+A recent meta-analysis of helmets effectiveness reports reports no net beneficial effect.
+They do not protect against facial injuries, and increase neck injuries.

 The belief that helmets can only improve safety may be a myth:

 “Bicycle helmets might not protect cyclists much at all.
 And, in fact, in some cases, they might actually be more dangerous than going lidless. …

 head injuries had increased even though the use of helmets had skyrocketed throughout the 1990s.
 The risk of injury per cyclist had gone up by 51%. …